-In response to criticisms in the 1980s for his numerous ministerial occupations in addition to the presidency, Bongo decided to appoint his children and other members of his family to ministries so as to retain control of these ministries.
+In response to criticisms in the 1980s for his numerous ministerial occupations in addition to the presidency, Bongo decided to appoint his children and other members of his family to ministries to retain control of these ministries.

-While Bongo was running the country with his family, he also did what his counterparts in Democratic Republic of Congo and Togo did by simply preparing his sons to eventually inherit the presidency upon his death.
+While Bongo was running the country with his family, he also did what his counterparts in the Democratic Republic of Congo and Togo did by simply preparing his sons to eventually inherit the presidency upon his death.

-In Togo, in February 2005, after the long serving tyrant ruler, Gnassingbe Eyadema’s death, he was unconstitutionally succeeded by his son Faure Gnassingbe.
+In Togo, in February 2005, after the long-serving tyrant ruler, Gnassingbe Eyadema’s death, he was unconstitutionally succeeded by his son Faure Gnassingbe.
 The people of Togo, as well as the African Union and external powers, protested against this gesture and the disrespect for the state constitution.